DimaSheiko/apep-docs/docs/framework/conditions/class.md

 PLAYER:Totem("Flametongue Totem IV")
 ```

-***
+---

 > ## totem.duration

 -   This condition calculates the remaining duration (in seconds) of a specific totem.

 #### Parameters

 -   `totem`(string): The spell ID or name of the totem to check the duration for.

 #### Returns `NUMBER`

 -   The remaining duration of the specified totem in seconds, or 0 if the totem is not found.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "totem(Mana Spring Totem IV).duration < 0.5"},